 Hi y’all!
-I’m Aubri (‘Timex’).
+I’m Aubri (‘Data’ on the PCT, and ‘Timex’ on the AT).
 I started backpacking and hiking with a vengeance on Labor Day weekend 2013, when I backpacked for the first time ever, solo, across the state of Massachusetts on the Appalachian Trail.
 In 4 days.
 In snug running shoes with a small toe box, and a Lifestraw for my water.
 It took 6 months for me to fully feel my feet again, but strangely enough, I couldn’t wait to hike again.
 After that adventure, I began to explore backpacking on the AT, making mistakes and learning lessons along the way.

 Appalachian Trail, August 2013-August 2017